ylahmeur/Project-Portfolio/README.md

 # Hi 👋 I'm Yamin Lahmeur

 ## 🔥 About Me:
-I'm a recent Computer Science and Economics graduate passionate about the intersection of machine learning, finance, product thinking, and startups.
+I'm a recent Computer Science and Economics graduate, passionate about the realms of machine learning, finance, product thinking, and startups.

-- 💼 Exploring the world of **AI, forecasting models**, and CRM automation
+- 💼 Exploring the world of **A I, forecasting models**, and CRM automation
 - 🧠 Building fun projects like [Highway Chimes](#) and [Economic State Forecaster](#)
 - 🎯 Currently seeking opportunities in **product, data, or startup roles**